ReidParker23/ReidParker23/README.md

 - Hi, I’m Reid Parker (@ReidParker23).
-I am a game designer and programmer.
-- I’m interested in working as a designer/programmer in video game development.
+- I am enthusiastic about information and data security and enjoy solving the challenges that face organizations with regards to their data and the data of the people they serve.
-- I’m currently learning C++.
-I know how to program in Unreal Engine using Blueprint visual scripting, and so I'm working on filling in my C++ knowledge.
+- I highly value ensuring effective preventative measures are in place to prevent data breaches, as well as swift and effective responses to any incidents that occur.
-- I’m looking to collaborate on game development projects in need of a designer and/or programmer!
+- My strong communication and collaboration skills allow me to be an effective member of a team aiming to achieve the aforementioned goals.
-- The best way to reach me is by Discord message or email.
-My discord name is TheEpicChicken#9322 and my email is reidrparker@gmail.com.
+- The best way to reach me is by email.
+My email is reidrparker@gmail.com.

 <!---
 ReidParker23/ReidParker23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.